niolabs/docs/docs/services/service-design-patterns/pub-sub.md

 ### Subscribers

-Subscribers can subscribe to a single topic or also portions of the topic tree through a similar dot-separated string that publishers use.
+_Subscriber_ blocks can subscribe to a single topic or also portions of the topic tree through a similar dot-separated string that _Publisher_ blocks use.
 The only difference is that subscribers can supply wildcards represented as `*` and `**`.
 The single asterisk will match one and only one level of the topic tree.
 The double asterisk will match zero or more levels of the topic tree.
 Below are some examples of subscribers and the corresponding publishers they would receive data from according to the publisher examples above.

 * Subscribe: `California.*.Temperature`—Publishers: 1, 3
 * Subscribe: `California.*.Population`—Publishers: 2 (Publisher 4 is not matched since the single asterisk is used.)